What’s a bin?

 Height | Bin height. |

 Custom field 1, 2, 3 | Bin custom fields.
-Remember to define the field in Company settings. |
+To rename these fields, go to ![]() |

 Add a new bin